 Receive payment or compensation above and beyond his or her regular wages.

-An Institutional Caregiver must notify their employing Caregiving Institution of any changes in his or her registration information within 24 hours of the change.
+An Institutional Caregiver shall notify their employing Caregiving Institution of any changes in his or her registration information within 24 hours of the change.

 501.027: Hardship Cultivation Registration

-A Qualifying Patient registered with the Commission pursuant to 935 CMR 501.015 may apply for a Hardship Cultivation Registration if such patient can demonstrate that his or her access to an MTC is limited by:
+A Qualifying Patient registered with the Commission pursuant to 935 CMR 501.015: Temporary and Annual Registration of Qualifying Patients may apply for a Hardship Cultivation Registration if such patient can demonstrate that his or her access to an MTC is limited by:

 Verified financial hardship;